yuanqing/create-figma-plugin/packages/website/docs/ui.md

 2. *Figma (Dark)*
 3. *FigJam*

-If the UI is launched from a Figma plugin/widget, components will automatically render using the *Figma Design* theme (either *Light* or *Dark*, based on the user’s preferences as set in the Figma app).
+If the UI is launched from a Figma plugin/widget, components will automatically render using the *Figma* theme (either *Light* or *Dark*, based on the user’s preferences as set in the Figma app).
 If the UI is launched from a FigJam plugin/widget, components will automatically render using the *FigJam* theme.

 ![UI of the Insert Big Image plugin rendered using the Figma and FigJam themes](<%- media['ui-themes'] %>)